 Mark Lawrenson states his prediction for Everton v Man United

-BBC Sport pundit Lawrenson believes Everton will secure a point against Manchester United at Goodison Park on Saturday afternoon.
+Former Liverpool FC defender Lawrenson believes Everton will make a return to winning ways against Manchester United at Goodison Park on Sunday afternoon.

 “Manchester United’s form has picked up, in terms of goals and clean sheets in recent weeks, and January signing Bruno Fernandes has already made a difference,” Lawrenson told BBC Sport.

 “He has brought the creativity that Ole Gunnar Solskjaer’s side were sadly lacking, and got the fans smiling again.

 “I just fancy Everton in this one, though.
 They always have a real go at United in this fixture and I think Goodison Park will be rocking.

 “It is their biggest home game since Carlo Ancelotti took charge and is a chance for them to show where they are at under him.
 They will be ready for United, you can be sure of that.”

 Everton have emerged victorious in four of their last seven Premier League fixtures against Manchester United.

 The Toffees were resounding 4-0 winners in this fixture last season to underline their good performances against Manchester United on Merseyside in recent seasons.